bonitasoft/bonita-doc/md/ldap-synchronizer.md

 ## Installation

-To install the synchronizer, unzip the provided deploy.zip file and configure the files located under the conf directory.
+To install the synchronizer, unzip the Tomcat bundle and configure the files located under the tools/BonitaSubscriptionLDAPSynchronizer/conf directory.
 This directory contains a sample configuration in the `conf/default` subfolder which is used to perform LDAP synchronization on the default tenant.
 This is also possible to perform the synchronization on a [non default tentant](#non-default-tenant) which requires dedicated configuration.